 This must be passed by the end of the student's sixth semester of graduate study.
+For PhD students who completed our MA program, the qualifying exam must be passed by end of the second semester of the PhD program.
 A student who does not meet this deadline will be dismissed from the program.